-I picked up my new glasses a couple of days ago and have been getting used to them.
+I picked up my new glasses a couple of days ago and have been getting used to wearing glasses since then.
 I only have to wear them for screen time which makes the process a little more bearable, but I have discovered glasses envy now when I am looking around at other people.
 I chose two different frames and I like one pair but I don’t like the other pair.
 Funnily enough it’s the alternative pair that I get the most favourable comments on, but as I have to wear them and feel comfortable for now it’s the ones above I am choosing to wear.
 I do think I’ll be increasing my range of frames in the near future however.

 It turned out when I was having my eye test that I have an astigmatism in my right eye and that was why I was seeing blurry screens when I was scrolling through web pages.
 My prescription isn’t very strong at all thankfully, but anything to help relax my eyes when I am working will hopefully help keep my eyes stronger for the future.